I Wouldn't Normally Do This Kind of Thing: Critical reception

-Larry Flick from Billboard wrote, "PSB's lauded Very project spawns another club winner as they combine their patented pop/disco electro-grooves with sharp, clever lyrics.
+Larry Flick from Billboard magazine wrote, "PSB's lauded Very project spawns another club winner as they combine their patented pop/disco electro-grooves with sharp, clever lyrics.
 The hook is quite memorable, while a plethora of trance-ish remixes is right in the pocket of current dance trends.
 Lively album version also is a total joy, and deserves more than a just cursory push from EMI's pop promotion department."
 Dave Sholin from the Gavin Report said, "It's impossible to hear Chris Lowe and Neil Tennant's trademark sound and not believe this pair has great fun making their music."
-He added that the music video "recalls the days when Twiggy set fashion trends."

 In his weekly UK chart commentary, James Masterton praised the track, stating that the duo "have picked the other standout track" from the album after "Go West", adding that it "is far and away the happiest, most barking mad pop single they have released in their seven year career and is all the better for it."
 He concluded, "Alright, so I like it, but it deserves to be big."
-Alan Jones from Music Week gave it four out of five, naming it one of the "standout tracks" of the album.
+Alan Jones from Music Week gave it a score of four out of five, naming it one of the "standout tracks" of the album.
 He felt that it "is tweaked into even better shape by the Beatmasters and DJ Pierre, and judging from the artwork, the video should be a hoot."
 He also complimented it as "one of the hottest records of the winter."
 James Hamilton from the Record Mirror Dance Update described it as "swirling pure disco".

 Jim Arundel of Melody Maker considered the song to be another of the duo's "cinemascopic frug anthems".
 He considered it to be "as cheesy and boisterous as a good night out in Staines" and added that the Beatmasters' 7-inch mix was "bouncier than the LP version".
 Barbara Ellen of NME picked it as a "single of the week" and called it "another triumph".
 Jonathan Bernstein from Spin commented, "I feel like taking all my clothes off dancing to the rite of spring, exults Neil Tennant on "I Wouldn't Normally Do This Kind of Thing", and you know he ain't giving a shout-out to the Dischord noisemakers."

 Music video

 A music video was produced to promote the single, directed by British director Howard Greenhalgh.
 It featured Tennant and Lowe, dressed in the same Sixties-style wigs and costumes as on the cover art.
 The computer-generated background of black-and-white tunnels and vortexes was inspired by the op art of Bridget Riley and Sega computer games.
 The duo use joysticks to control avatars of themselves dancing and kickboxing.
 Another dancer takes his clothes off, in accordance with the lyrics.

-The video was A-listed on Germany's VIVA in March 1994.
+Dave Sholin from the Gavin Report remarked that the video "recalls the days when Twiggy set fashion trends."
+It was A-listed on Germany's VIVA in March 1994.